-1. Raceways complying with the California Electrical Code and no less than 1" diameter shall be provided and shall originate at a service panel or a subpanel(s) serving the area, and shall terminate in close proximity to the proposed location of the EV capable spaces and into a suitable listed
+1. Raceways complying with the California Electrical Code and no less than 1" diameter shall be provided and shall originate at a service panel or a subpanel(s) serving the area, and shall terminate in close proximity to the proposed location of the EV capable spaces and into a suitable listed cabinet, box, enclosure or equivalent.

-- A service panel or subpanel(s) shall be provided with panel space and electrical load capacity for a dedicated 208/240 volt, 40-ampere minimum branch circuit for each EV capable space, with delivery of 30-ampere minimum to an installed EVSE at each EVCS. - 3.
+- 2. A service panel or subpanel(s) shall be provided with panel space and electrical load capacity for a dedicated 208/240 volt, 40-ampere minimum branch circuit for each EV capable space, with delivery of 30-ampere minimum to an installed EVSE at each EVCS. - 3.
 The electrical system and any on-site distribution transformers shall have sufficient capacity to supply full rated amperage at each EV capable space. - 4.
 The service panel or subpanel circuit directory shall identify the reserved overcurrent protective device space(s) as "EV CAPABLE".
-The raceway termination location shall be permanently and visibly marked as "EV CAPABLE".

-Note: A parking space served by electric vehicle supply equipment or designed as a future EV charging space shall count as at least one standard automobile parking space only for the purpose of complying with any applicable minimum parking space requirements established by an enforcement agency.
-See Vehicle Code Section 22511.2 for further details.
+The raceway termination location shall be permanently and visibly marked as "EV CAPABLE". - 5.201.1.1.1 Note: A parking space served by electric vehicle supply equipment or designed as a future EV charging space shall count as at least one standard automobile parking space only for the purpose of complying with any applicable minimum parking space requirements established by an enforcement agency.
+See Vehicle Code Section 22511.2 for further deta 5.3.2 Electric vehicle charging stations (EVCS).
+EV capable spaces shall be provided with EVSE to create EVCS in the number indicated in Table 5.106.5.3.1.
+The EVCS required by Table 5.106.5.3.1 may be provided with EVSE in any combination of Level 2 and Direct Current Fast Charging (DCFC), except that at least one Level 2 EVSE shall be provided.